Ultraviolet freeze-in dark matter through the dilaton portal: Conclusions

 \section{Conclusions}

-In this work, we have studied the implication of non-standard cosmology during reheating on the ultraviolet freeze-in production of DM via the dilaton portal.
-We assume the SM and DM are part of a (strongly coupled) conformal/scale-invariant theory, where the scale invariance is broken spontaneously at scale $f$.
-As a result of spontaneous breaking of scale invariance low-energy effective theory, below scale $\Lambda=4\pi f$, contains a dilaton field $\sigma$.
-Such that the dilaton field naturally couples to the SM and DM.
-This coupling is higher dimensional and therefore it is suppressed by the breaking scale $f$.
-Furthermore, we assume in the low-energy effective theory the SM interacts with the DM only through the dilaton portal coupling.
-In this scenario, the lowest dimensional interaction between the SM and DM is a dimension-six operator.
-For high scale conformal breaking $f$, such interaction is naturally very small and as a result, the DM is not in thermal equilibrium with the SM bath.
-Therefore, the DM can only be produced in the early universe through the freeze-in mechanism.
+In this work, we have studied the implication of nonstandard cosmology during reheating on the ultraviolet freeze-in production of DM via the dilaton portal.
+We assume the SM and DM are part of a (strongly coupled) conformal/scale-invariant theory, where the scale invariance is broken spontaneously at scale $\Lambda\!=\!4\pi f$.
+As a result, the low energy effective theory contains a dilaton field $\sigma$ which couples to the SM and DM through higher dimensional operators suppressed by the breaking scale.
+Furthermore, we assume DM interacts with the SM only through the dilaton portal.
+In this framework, the lowest dimensional interaction between the SM and DM is a dimension-six operator.
+For large values of conformal breaking scale $f$ such interactions are naturally very small and as a result, the DM is not in thermal equilibrium with the SM bath.
+Therefore, DM can only be produced in the early universe through the freeze-in mechanism.
 There are two production processes through which the DM can be produced: (i) through the annihilation of SM particles to DM, and (ii) through direct decays of dilaton field to DM when the dilaton mass is larger than twice the DM mass.
-We studied the cases when the DM is a scalar, vector, or a (Dirac) fermion field.
+We studied the cases when the DM is a scalar, vector, or fermion field.